-The significant crisis has been experienced down to the mass transmission of coronavirus, a severe respiratory illness, causing worry and negative results for our livelihoods, intensifying mental health issues, prolonging symptoms and increasing death rates.
+A significant crisis has been experienced down to the mass transmission of coronavirus, a severe respiratory illness, causing worry and negative results for our livelihoods, intensifying mental health issues, prolonging symptoms and increasing death rates.

-However, through one pandemic, another global crisis has continued to worsen, causing detriment and negative impacts on health, wellbeing and livelihoods, known as the opioid epidemic.
+However, through one pandemic, another global crisis has continued to worsen, causing detriment and negative impacts on health, well-being and livelihoods, known as the opioid epidemic.
 Commonly, the opioid epidemic is associated with America, with the mass consumption of morphine and synthesised forms, causing high poverty levels, mental health deterioration and increased crime.

 While we’re living through one crisis, impacting a proportion of the world, we must also shine the light on other crises, impacting further demographics.
-With this in mind, here’s how covid-19 is impacting the opioid epidemic, potentially harming those around you, unknowingly.
+With this in mind, here’s how COVID-19 is impacting the opioid epidemic, potentially harming those around you unknowingly.

 The opioid epidemic

 Opioid drugs are those which are either prescribed or misused to manage or stop pain.
 They work with opioid receptors, found within cells, to suppress the strength of pain, by providing effects of anaesthesia.
-They ultimately cue to the brain that pain levels have been reduced, which is then communicated through the opioid receptors, throughout the body.
+They ultimately cue the brain that pain levels have been reduced, which is then communicated through the opioid receptors throughout the body.

 There are two main forms of opioid drugs, one which is made from the poppy plant, and another which is synthesised, both producing substances of morphine and fentanyl.
-For some, this type of drug will be prescribed by professionals, to consume safely, as a form of pain relief.
+For some, this type of drug will be prescribed by professionals to consume safely as a form of pain relief.
 Yet, down to accessibility, opioid drugs are also misused illegally, providing a cheaper alternative to further illicit drugs.

 A crisis within a crisis, down to covid-19

 Covid-19 feels like the ultimate crisis.
 For many of us, our lives have changed, significantly, for the worst, for the first time ever.
 Our livelihoods have come to a halt where many careers have been paused, where businesses have gone under, and where finances are one of our biggest worries.
-Health is also a big concern throughout Covid-19, from contracting the virus, to spreading it, to its impacts on long-term health and death risks.
+Health is also a big concern throughout COVID-19, from contracting the virus to spreading it to its impacts on long-term health and death risks.

-Further negative results of the crisis focus on how Covid-19 has been controlled, where lockdowns have increased feelings of loneliness and of isolation, heightening mental health issues.
+Further negative results of the crisis focus on how COVID-19 has been controlled, where lockdowns have increased feelings of loneliness and isolation, heightening mental health issues.
 Our future lives have also been affected, where events and plans have been cancelled, where any sense of normality has been changed for mask-wearing and social distancing.

 How Covid-19 is impacting the opioid epidemic

 Knowing exactly how Covid-19 is impacting the opioid epidemic is important, to understand the seriousness of neglect.
-Understandably, focus has needed to shift, to attempt to rebuild our economy, save lives, protect our health system here in the UK, and attempt to return to normality as soon as safely possible.
+Understandably, the focus has needed to shift to attempt to rebuild our economy, save lives, protect our health system here in the UK, and attempt to return to normality as soon as safely possible.
 Yet, down to heightened drug abuse, those suffering also deserve a helping hand through both crises.

 Even greater misuses

-Through greater consumption levels, higher overdose rates have also been found since the beginning of Covid-19, supporting the difficulties of ongoing, unfamiliar pressure.
+Through greater consumption levels, higher overdose rates have also been found since the beginning of COVID-19, supporting the difficulties of ongoing, unfamiliar pressure.

-In relation to the effects of Covid-19 restrictions and results, more individuals are suffering from mental health issues, either through heightened drug abuse, or through the emotional pressures, linked to the pandemic.
+In relation to the effects of Covid-19 restrictions and results, more individuals are suffering from mental health issues, either through heightened drug abuse or through the emotional pressures linked to the pandemic.

 As opioids are used heavily to suppress pain, consumption levels have increased, which poses greater risks of dual diagnoses.
-This is very concerning as even greater intervention and rehabilitation will be required to tackle an opioid addiction and further health issues.
+This is very concerning as even greater intervention and rehabilitation will be required to tackle opioid addiction and further health issues.

-Understandably, a new way of working will be necessary down to how covid-19 is impacting the opioid epidemic and our lives.
-Yet here at Step one Recovery, we are here to offer assistance through this challenging time, committed to reducing the ongoing development of the opioid epidemic.
+Understandably, a new way of working will be necessary down to how COVID-19 is impacting the opioid epidemic and our lives.
+Yet here at Step One Recovery, we are here to offer assistance through this challenging time, committed to reducing the ongoing development of the opioid epidemic.

-If you’re suffering, it’s time to speak out, placing your crisis as a priority, while of course following and respecting guidelines linked to Covid-19.
+If you’re suffering, it’s time to speak out, placing your crisis as a priority while, of course, following and respecting guidelines linked to Covid-19.
 We can help you do so through professional rehabilitation support.